 He mainly sold handbags, travel trunks, beauty cases, jewelry, and a few other, other luxury items.
-Prada boutique rapidly became the favorite of the aristocracy and bourgeoisie in Europe.
+Prada boutiques rapidly became the favorite of the aristocracy and bourgeoisie in Europe.

 In 1919 Prada also became an official supplier to the Italian royal family.
-That made the Prada brand as one of the most exclusive at the time.
+That made the Prada brand one of the most exclusive at the time.

 The encounter with Patrizio Bertelli

 The first encounter might not have been very friendly.
-In fact, according to the Fortune account, when Miuccia Prada saw the goods sold at Bertelli’s stall she yelled! “you copied my stuff.”
+In fact, according to the Fortune account, when Miuccia Prada saw the goods sold at Bertelli’s stall, she yelled! “you copied my stuff.”

-But as the story goes, the design was so good that eventually, Miuccia Prada licensed the production of her bags him.
+But as the story goes, the design was so good that Miuccia Prada eventually licensed her bags’ production.

 Eight years after that weird first encounter at the Bertelli stall, Miuccia Prada and Patrizio Bertelli got married.

-Bertelli relentlessly concentrated on gaining entire control over all processes, from creation to retail.
+Bertelli relentlessly concentrated on gaining complete control over all processes, from creation to retail.
 Miuccia Prada’s talent focused on creating innovative products that got the attention of a global audience.

 The years of expansion

-While around the and of the 80s Prada started an internationalization process by opening stores in New York, and Madrid followed by London, Paris, and Tokyo.
+While around the end of the 80s, Prada started an internationalization process by opening stores in New York and Madrid, followed by London, Paris, and Tokyo.

 The Gucci war and the consolidation of the Luxury industry

-In 1998-9, the luxury industry lived a strange moment.
-Back then Patrizio Bertelli seemed to have foreseen the future.
+Back then, Patrizio Bertelli seemed to have foreseen the future.
 After he had acquired a good chunk of Gucci shares, that resembled an unusual move.
 Gucci was a rival of Prada.

-The paradox is that at the time Prada was smaller than Gucci and it costed $260 million, which was way more than Prada could afford.
+The paradox is that at the time, Prada was smaller than Gucci, costing $260 million, which was way more than Prada could afford.

 The second luxury magnate in France – after Bernard Arnault – Mr. Pinault organized a consortium to take over Gucci.
-This consortium came to “rescue” Gucci, which called them up as an attempt to save the brand from the hostile take over of LVMH.
+This consortium came to “rescue” Gucci, which called them up in an attempt to save the brand from the hostile takeover of LVMH.

 The Prada expansion continued

-In 1999, the Prada Group acquired Church’s, founded in 1873 in Northampton, England.
-Specialized in high-end, handcrafted footwear.
+In 1999, the Prada Group acquired Church’s, founded in 1873 in Northampton, England, which specialized in high-end, handcrafted footwear.

 Tokyo and Rodeo Drive followed in 2004.
 Prada also continued its acquisitions with Car Shoe, a classic Italian brand famous for its exclusive driving moccasins.

-In 2011, Prada listed on the Hong Kong Stock Exchange.
+In 2011, Prada was listed on the Hong Kong Stock Exchange.
 In 2014, Prada acquired control of Angelo Marchesi S.r.l., a historical Milanese patisserie founded in 1824.

 In 2017 the Prada e-commerce platform was launched in China.
 This step was critical as it represented the consolidation of the company’s digitalization process.